 Similarly, for sponsored videos and blog posts, the length of the content can be a major deciding factor.

-2) Social Media Platform
+2. Social Media Platform

 Image via Mediakix

-As a general thumb rule, the cost of leveraging popular influencer marketing channels is higher due to the increased demand.
+As a general rule, the cost of leveraging popular influencer marketing on social media channels is higher due to the increased demand.

-3) Number of Followers
+3. Number of Followers